-Active in her community, Ms. Kelly was appointed by the University of North Carolina Board of Governors to the Board of Trustees for Winston-Salem State University where she serves on the Audit, Risk & Compliance Committee; the Finance Committee; and Chairs the Governance, Advocacy, Trusteeship and Ethics Committee.
+Active in her community, Ms. Kelly was appointed by the University of North Carolina Board of Governors to the Board of Trustees for Winston-Salem State University where she serves as Vice-Chair of the Board, and serves on the Advancement Committee; the Finance Committee; and Chairs the Governance, Advocacy, Trusteeship and Ethics Committee.
 Additionally, she has served on both the Wake Forest Board of Visitors and Greensboro College Board of Visitors.
-She was selected as one of the Triads “40 Leaders Under 40,” (based on success in field coupled w/civic & philanthropic efforts) and was awarded a “Women in Business” Award (based on successful entrepreneurship) through the Triad Business Journal.
-Community involvement has included work with Operation Smile, founding membership in the Steering Committee for Women’s Programming with the Greensboro Chamber of Commerce, Board of Directors of the Peaks to Piedmont Girl Scout Council, and her current position on the United Way of Greater Greensboro’s Tocqueville Strategy Team and Canterbury School Endowment Committee.
+She was awarded a “Women in Business” Award (based on successful entrepreneurship) through the Triad Business Journal, and was named a “2019 Women of Distinction” by the Peaks to Piedmont Girl Scout Council for making a difference in the community, where she served as a past Board member.
+Other community involvement has included work with Operation Smile, founding membership in the Steering Committee for Women’s Programming with the Greensboro Chamber of Commerce, and her current position on the United Way of Greater Greensboro’s Tocqueville Strategy Team and Canterbury School Endowment Committee.
 Ms. Kelly also completed her 1-year term as the 2011 American Heart Association Guilford Heart Ball Chair, having achieved both fundraising and attendance numbers representing new records.
-In her spare time, Ms. Kelly enjoys playing golf and tennis and spending time with her husband and two children.
+In her spare time, Ms. Kelly enjoys playing golf and tennis and spending time with her husband, two children and golden retriever.

 * Nominated and voted on by industry peers and selected by a NAPA panel of judges based on information about their practice, experience and accomplishments as provided by nominees.